kardSIM/SQL_langchain_agent/README.md

 ## Key Features
 This agent Utilize the __Llama3-8B__ LLM model as its __reasoning engine__ and as __language generator__, enhancing the agent's ability to __understand__ and __process__ complex natural language queries.

-it also comes __pre-loaded__ with two powerful tools:
+it also comes __pre-loaded__ with three powerful tools:
 1. **SQLDatabaseToolkit:** Facilitates seamless query translation and efficient data retrieval from SQL databases.

-1. **PythonREPLTool:** Enables running Python code in a separate thread it is used to process data, allowing for advanced data manipulation and analysis.
+2. **PythonREPLTool:** Enables running Python code in a separate thread it is used to process data, allowing for advanced data manipulation and analysis.

+3. **FileManagementToolkit:** Allow Performing various file operations such as reading, writing, deleting, moving, and listing files.

 ## Database
 The database used in this example is the __PostgreSQL Pagila database__, a sample __DVD rental__ database that is ideal for experimentation.
 To set it up using Docker, run the following command: